 7.1 All of the LGBT+ Committee are to receive E-Learning training each year.

-7.2 All mandatory E-Learning must be completed within one month of being elected or co-opted.
+7.2 All mandatory E-Learning must be completed within one month of their term of office commencing.

-7.3 Mandatory E-Learning will be available to Committee Members 3 working days, after they have been elected or co-opted.
+7.3 Mandatory E-Learning will be available to Committee Members from 1st July of their elected academic year, unless co-opted or elected through an emergency election.

 7.4 E-Learning will be available through the ‘My Account’ on their Students’ Union Dashboard.

-7.5 Once their term of office has commenced and upon completion of mandatory training, the Member Dashboard shall become accessible to the Committee Member.
+7.5 Once their term of office has commenced and upon completion of mandatory training, the Student Dashboard shall become accessible to the Committee Member.

 Meetings